 Supplement your group plan with an integrated HRA

 If you're worried about the high deductible employees will have to meet, you can offer a GCHRA to help offset the out-of-pocket costs.
-With a GCHRA, you simply offer a tax-free allowance for your employees to spend on the healthcare expenses they incur before they meet their deductible or for items that aren't fully covered by the group plan.
+With a GCHRA, you simply offer a tax-free allowance for your employees to spend on the medical care expenses they incur before they meet their deductible or for items that aren't fully covered by the group plan.

 Offer your employees an HRA instead